Merimetso-Code/EmbeddedAutomotiveSecurity/README.md

 * Automotive network topologies
 * Exercise #1: Test communications with an ECU
 * Q&A / Wrap-up Session 0

+## Session 1
+* AUTomotive Open System ARchitecture (AUTOSAR) Basics
+* Exercise #2: Build your own ECU firmware (using S32 Design Studio)
+* Obtaining ECU firmware and memory
+* Exercise #3: Use JTAG to snapshot a device for emulation
+* Speeding up your analysis using emulation
+* Exercise #4: Disassemble and emulate an ECU flash image
+* Q&A / Wrap-up Session 1

 ## Session 2